 Travel, accommodation and choosing a time to go

 Faculty is responsible for booking their own travel and rental cars.
 The RNI office will put you in contact with the administrative contact person in the community to arrange local accommodations.

 As a courtesy to our residents, we ask that faculty book and pay for flights, rental cars and accommodation for themselves and the resident.
 Reimbursement forms for these expenses are available from the RNI office and should be completed promptly on return from your trip.

 Any 2-week period (12 days from a Monday to the following Friday) qualifies for an RNI rotation.
 Give us your dates as soon as you have them so we can find you a community.

-* We recommend that you book economy flight tickets; Car rentals must be rented through the actual car rental site as the daily rate needs to be displayed
+* Economy air fare and care rental will be remibursed.
+Car rentals must be rented through the actual car rental site as the daily rate needs to be displayed

 For more inforation on reimbursement guideline please refer to the link: UAP

 Currently the RNI program operates in the 4 most under serviced RNPGA communities within Ontario.
 There are a number of other communities that continue to be on the list including Atikokan, Engelhart, Geraldton and Wawa .
 The list of qualifying communities does fluctuate based on recruitment of physicians.
 That being said depending on your selected dates of travel, the RNI office will contact the ministry to get the most updated list for you to choose from.